 - What is the potential impact of the activity on the environment?

-- Don’t hesitate to ask service providers about their approaches and compare them.
+Don’t hesitate to ask tour operators about their work ethic and compare your options.

 Observe nature ethically

-Unfortunately, in some places, tourists or service providers may be seen feeding wild animals.
+Unfortunately, in some places tourists or service providers may be seen feeding wild animals.
 This should be avoided.
-Not only does it cause health problems for the animals, but it completely distorts their wild behavior.
+Not only does it cause health problems for the animals, but it completely distorts their wild behaviour.

-Some wildlife watching activities, such as whale watching, must meet international criteria.
-Make sure that the tour operator you choose respects these criteria and operates according to animal welfare principles.
+Some wildlife watching activities, such as whale watching or monkey sanctuaries in Costa Rica, must meet international criteria.
+Make sure that the operator you choose meets these criteria and operates according to animal welfare principles.ke sure that the tour operator you choose respects these criteria and operates according to animal welfare principles.

 Air Transat also lists its eco-responsible hotels in a search engine, which is very useful when planning your trip.

-For your air travel, I recommend calculating and offsetting your carbon footprint.
+When travelling by air, we recommend that you calculate and offset your carbon footprint.
 Air Transat offers a handy tool to do this easily online.
-You can support the certified climate project of your choice that captures, reduces or avoids carbon emissions.
+You can support the certified carbon offset project of your choice that captures, reduces or avoids carbon emissions.

-Traveling off-season means immersing yourself in the local culture, enjoying every inch of the stunning scenery, indulging in your favorite activities, and savoring the local specialties on your plate and in your glass… With fewer tourists.
-You’ll get to create special rapport with the locals and return home with a head full of wonderful memories.
-And a couple of new friends!
+Traveling off-season means immersing yourself in the local culture, enjoying every inch of the stunning scenery, indulging in your favourite activities and savouring the local specialities on your plate and in your glass… with fewer tourists.
+What a treat to visit places that are just as interesting, but much less frequented!

-If you want to visit famous landmarks, it’s best to do so outside the busy tourist season or during off-peak hours to enhance your experience.
-This is important to spread the tourist season more evenly throughout the year, thus reducing the strain on resources and allowing both tourists and locals to share space in a more fruitful, positive way.
+So if you want to visit well-known landmarks, it’s best to do so outside the busy tourist season or at times when you’re ‘going against the flow’, so you can enjoy them even more.
+This is important to spread the tourist season more evenly throughout the year, reducing the strain on resources and allowing both tourists and locals to share space in a more fruitful, positive way.

 To be sustainable, tourism must also be economically viable.
 This means a fair return for those involved in tourism, as well as a fair distribution of profits.

-Remember that as a traveler, you have a great privilege.
-Depending on where you’re traveling, not everyone you meet has or will ever have the financial means to travel abroad.
+Remember that you have a great privilege as a traveller.
+Depending on where you’re travelling, not everyone you meet has or will ever have the financial means to travel abroad.
 Show compassion and don’t negotiate prices down to the bare minimum every time you go shopping.
-That extra bit of cash may mean more to the artisans than you can imagine.
+That extra bit of money may mean more to the artisan than you can imagine.

 Be mindful of donations